grant-trowbridge/grant-trowbridge.github.io/_posts/2025-07-30-PG-Craft-Walkthrough.md

 ![Odt Step 6](/assets/img/PG-Craft-Walkthrough_Odt-Step-6.png)

 You may have noticed that I left out the entire string from the `objshell.Run` line.
 I am slightly modifying the VBA script example by generating a PowerShell Base64-encoded reverse shell command using `msfvenom`.
-I prefer this format because I don't have to fiddle with quotations within quotations which can be a headache at times.
+I prefer this format because I don't have to fiddle with quotations within quotations, which can be a headache at times.
 I'll copy everything starting from `powershell.exe` and paste into the empty double quotes in my script.

 ![Odt Step 7](/assets/img/PG-Craft-Walkthrough_Odt-Step-7.png)

 ![Odt Step 8](/assets/img/PG-Craft-Walkthrough_Odt-Step-8.png)

 The last step is to tie this macro to an event.
-I want this script to execute immediately after the document is open.
+I want this script to execute immediately after the document is opened.
 To do this, I'll navigate to **Tools > Customize**.
-Inside the Customize window, click the  **Events** button, select the **Open Document** event, and click **Macro...** on the right-hand side.
+Inside the *Customize* window, click the  **Events** button, select the **Open Document** event, and click **Macro...** on the right-hand side.

 ![Odt Step 9](/assets/img/PG-Craft-Walkthrough_Odt-Step-9.png)

 Expand the document tree until you find the macro name and select it.
-Click **Ok** on the Macro Selector and Customize windows.
-Once in the document window, press `Ctrl + S` one more time for good measure and close LibreOffice.
+Click **Ok** on the *Macro Selector* and *Customize* windows.
+Once back in the document window, press `Ctrl + S` one more time for good measure and close LibreOffice.

 ![Odt Step 10](/assets/img/PG-Craft-Walkthrough_Odt-Step-10.png)

 # Initial Access

 Now it's time to upload the `.odt` file.
 Before I do that, I first need to setup a listener on Kali to catch the reverse shell connection.
 I am prepending my `nc` command with `rlwrap` which will help stabilize the Windows shell.

-Browse out to the root web directory again and select the saved `.odt` file and select the **Upload** button.
+Browse out to the root web directory again, select the saved `.odt` file, and click the **Upload** button.

 ![InitialAccess Step 1](/assets/img/PG-Craft-Walkthrough_InitialAccess-Step-1.png)